farvardin/garvuino/doc/garvuino_manual.md

 If you got the board through a kit, soldering it should be pretty simple as there are only basic components.

-If you have no clue about how to solder, this guide might be of some use for you: https://www.makerspaces.com/how-to-solder/
+If you have no clue about soldering, this guide might be of some use for you: https://www.makerspaces.com/how-to-solder/

 Solder the resistors and capacitors first for example, then the jumpers, socket, led, switch, crystal and audio jack.
 In any case, the regular sd card reader should be soldered after all of this.